RasaHQ/rasa/docs/tutorial_basics.rst

 This will train the dialogue model for ``300`` epochs and store it into ``models/dialogue``.
-Now we can use that trained dialogue model and the previously created NLU model to run our bot:
+Now we can use that trained dialogue model and the previously created NLU model to run our bot.
+Here we'll just talk to the bot on the command line:

 .. code-block:: bash